What is the Seasonal Flu?

 Many respiratory infections present with similar flu-like symptoms, making it very difficult to distinguish the flu from other viral or bacterial respiratory illnesses.

-The Comprehensive Respiratory Panel from BioReference can assist your physician in accurately detecting and appropriately treating the infectious agent causing your symptoms.
-The detects 21 different viral and bacterial infections, and can assist your physician in accurately identifying the infectious agent causing your symptoms.
-An accurate diagnosis allows your physician to make informed decisions quickly regarding your care and treatment.
+The Comprehensive Respiratory Panel from BioReference® can assist your healthcare provider in accurately detecting and appropriately treating the infectious agent causing your symptoms.
+The detects 21 different viral and bacterial infections, and can assist your healthcare provider in accurately identifying the infectious agent causing your symptoms.
+An accurate diagnosis allows your healthcare provider to make informed decisions quickly regarding your care and treatment.